computergeek1507/PB_16/Receiver_Out/README.md

 # Receiver Out

-The "Receiver Out" ia a 4 port Differental Reciver output board for the PB16.
+The "Receiver Out" is a 4 port Differental Reciver output board for the PB16.
 All the design files are open source and available on github.

 ## [Part BOM](https://github.com/computergeek1507/PB_16/raw/master/Receiver_Out/Receiver_Out_BOM.ods)